 A magnetic head is approximately the size of a grain of sugar and can be found at the end of an arm that traverses backwards and forwards inside the hard drive chassis to read and write magnetic information to all locations on the rotating disk surfaces.

-Modern hard drives have multiple storage surfaces, since each disk platter facilitates double-sided storage and higher capacity disks contain multiple disk platters.
-Each surface requires its own dedicated read/write head.
+Modern hard drives have multiple double-sided storage platters.
+Each storage surface requires its own dedicated read/write head.

 The MHA is a series of heads (one per surface) which move in unison, so that all surfaces can be read or written to simultaneously.

-Any disturbance or shock to the disk while rotating can cause the heads to momentarily contact the rotating disk surfaces, resulting in damage to the heads and/or platter.
+Any disturbance or shock to the disk while rotating can cause the head to momentarily contact the rotating disk surface, resulting in damage to the heads and/or platter.
 A power surge to the head pre-amplifier will also render the MHA non-functional.

-‘Head-only’ damage is usually a recoverable condition, whereas platter damage usually represents an unrecoverable condition.
+‘Head-only’ damage is usually a recoverable condition, whereas platter damage usually results in a partially recovery result, at best.

-One major problem in the determination of platter damage lies in the fact that in a multi-platter drive, it is generally not possible to visually inspect both sides of each disk platter during the data recovery evaluation process.
+One major problem in the determination of platter damage lies in the fact that in a multi-platter drive, it is generally not possible to fully inspect both sides of each disk platter during the data recovery evaluation process.
 Removing the platters individually will cause loss of rotational alignment of the platters as set during manufacture.
-Based on a number of other indicators, CDS will highlight cases where it is believed that a MHA replacement may result in a recovery of data.
+Based on a number of other indicators, CDS will confirm cases where it is believed that a MHA replacement is expected to result in a recovery of data.
 However, in these cases, there is always a risk that non-visible platter damage may damage the replacement MHA immediately, ultimately resulting in non-recoverability and an invoice for parts consumed, even if no data is recoverable.

 Obtaining a Replacement MHA

-A replacement MHA is obtained by sourcing an exactly matched ‘donor’ hard drive which is disassembled to provide the required MHA part.
+A replacement MHA is obtained by sourcing an exactly matched ‘donor’ hard drive which is disassembled by CDS to provide the required MHA part.
 The ‘patient’ drive is rebuilt with the compatible ‘donor’ components.

 Exactly matched drives are sourced from specialist suppliers, usually in the USA or UK.
 Such companies stock and catalogue refurbished hard drives in a way that they can identify a correct match of critical hard drive attributes such as manufacturer, capacity, firmware revision and other key parameters.